Euro zone factory recovery broadens, except for France

 France's main index slumped to 51.2 from 52.1, although still holding above the break-even level for a second month.

-President Francois Hollande, who has seen his popularity plummet amid weak economic growth and rising joblessness, plans to phase out 30 billion euros ($42 billion) in payroll taxes on companies in exchange for them committing to hiring targets.
+President Francois Hollande, who has seen his popularity plummet amid weak economic growth and rising joblessness, plans to phase out 30 billion euros (24.8 billion pounds) in payroll taxes on companies in exchange for them committing to hiring targets.

 In Britain, which does not use the euro, the construction sector expanded for the 12th straight month in April, albeit at the slowest rate in six months.